How to Become a Labor and Delivery Nurse (L&D)

-Most hospitals require that Labor and Delivery Nurses are registered nurses.
-Once you have earned a BSN degree, you must sit for the NCLEX-RN exam, the national exam you must pass to practice as a registered nurse in the United States.
+Most hospitals require that labor and delivery nurses are registered nurses.
+Once you have earned a BSN, you must sit for the NCLEX-RN exam, the national exam you must pass to practice as a registered nurse in the United States.
 The fees for that exam is typically $200.

 States will also charge an initial licensing fee anywhere between $40 to $375, which is renewed periodically—typically every two years.
 It’s important to check specific regulations in your state, however.

 Even with more mothers now looking to experience home and more natural births according to Birth, a medical journal dedicated to perinatal care, the field continues to grow.
-Overall, the U.S. Bureau of Labor and Statistics predicts that the nursing field will grow much faster than average for all occupations—12%—through 2028.
+Overall, the U.S. Bureau of Labor and Statistics predicts that the registered nursing field will grow faster than average for all occupations—5.6%—through 2031.

 In fact, although birth rates have dropped slightly in recent years as reported by the National Center for Health Statistics, with an increase in the average age of mothers giving birth and more opportunities for fertility options, the demand for labor and delivery nurses continues to grow.